jaredjaimes/startup/notesPart2.md

 |Anchor	|summary	|The anchor usually represents a sub-location in the resource.
 For HTML pages this represents a request for the browser to automatically scroll to the element with an ID that matches the anchor.
 The anchor is also sometimes called the hash, or fragment ID.|

 ### Ports:
+- When you connect to a device on the internet you need both an IP address and a numbered port.
-Port numbers allow a single device to support multiple protocols (e.g. HTTP, HTTPS, FTP, or SSH) as well as different types of services (e.g. search, document, or authentication).
+- Port numbers allow a single device to support multiple protocols (e.g. HTTP, HTTPS, FTP, or SSH) as well as different types of services (e.g. search, document, or authentication).

 he internet governing body, IANA, defines the standard usage for port numbers.
 Ports from 0 to 1023 represent standard protocols.